Overparameterized ReLU Neural Networks Learn the Simplest Models: Neural Isometry and Exact Recovery: Neural isometry conditions and recovery of nonlinear neurons

 \subsection{Recovery of a single ReLU neuron using plain ReLU NNs}

 In this section we present recovery results on ReLU networks.
 Suppose that $\mfy=(\mfX\mfw^*)_+$ is the output of a planted ReLU neuron\footnote{Here we ignore the second layer weight without loss of generality.
-Positive weights can be absorbed into the first layer weight, while for negative weights we can consider $-y$.}, where $\mfw^*\neq 0$.
+Positive weights can be absorbed into the first layer weight, while for negative weights we can consider to use $-y$ as the label.}, where $\mfw^*\neq 0$.
 Let $\mfD_{i^*}=\diag(\mbI(\mfX\mfw^*\geq 0))$ be the diagonal arrangement pattern corresponding to the planted neuron.

-We now introduce a regularity condition on the data which is analogous to the irrepresentability condition of sparse recovery, called the \emph{Neural Isometry Condition} (NIC).
+Based on these diagonal arrangement patterns, we introduce a regularity condition on the data which is analogous to the irrepresentability condition of sparse recovery, called the \emph{Neural Isometry Condition} (NIC).
 For the recovery of a single neuron, the NIC is defined as follows. \begin{definition}[Neural Isometry Condition for a single ReLU neuron] A sufficient condition for recovering a single neuron $\mfy=(\mfX\mfw^*)_+$ via the problem \eqref{min_nrm:grelu} is given by:

 where $\hat \mfw = \frac{\mfw^*}{\|\mfw^*\|_2}$. \end{definition} We assume that the matrix $\mfX^T\mfD_{i^*}\mfX = \sum_{k:\, \mfx_k^T\mfw^*\geq 0 }\mfx_k\mfx_k^T$ is invertible whenever the above condition holds.
 The condition above can be equivalently stated as